-My son came home from school recently with the most delicious sunken apple cake I‘ve ever tasted!
+My son came home from school one day with the most delicious sunken apple cake I‘ve ever tasted!

 His German teacher also teaches cooking, and she is very keen to teach the children German recipes giving them instructions in German.
 This concerned me a bit because my son doesn't know much German yet, and so I naturally assumed the food would not be good enough merit an article.
 But I was wrong!

 This is a very popular cake in Germany called Versunkener Apfelkuchen, so this was a real treat.

 We soon ate the cake he cooked with a nice cup of tea.
 So I decided to make one at home using the same German sunken apple cake recipe, and the result was delicious.

 I never make the classic Victoria sponge because it's too much of a hassle.
 I use the all-in-one method, which is just as good, in fact, it is very light and melts in the mouth, but because it's not made with butter it doesn't taste quite as rich.
 It should work for you even if this is the first time you have ever making a sponge cake.

 This cake is absolutely delicious with apples, but you can make it with pears, or even pineapple rings or chocolate and canned pear halves, just substitute (25 g) 1 oz of cocoa powder for (25 g) 1 oz of flour.
 I love the apple one, so I've yet to try the other recipes.